HJWongAtWork/tayarpro/README.md

 - This README file provides a basic overview of installation and development setup.
 Refer to the project code for further information on specific functionalities and configurations.

 **Note:** This is a basic README.md file.
-You can further customize it by adding information specific to your project, such as:

-- Project Description
-- Features
-- Available Scripts (if any)
-- Contributing guidelines
-- License information
+License information as per Apache 2.0 standard.